Xcalizorz/Reddit-Deeplearning-Imagetool/CONTRIBUTING.md

 1. Ensure you have installed all the requirements and adhered our [coding guideline](#coding-guideline)
 2. Update the Changelog.md with useful information on the changes you've made
+3. Add a meaningful commit/pull message
-3. Your pull request will be merged, if at least two other developers accepted it.
+4. Your pull request will be merged, if at least two other developers accepted it.

 ## Coding Guideline